leejo/past_present_future_cgi/presentation.md

 Mid 2014

 * [The very first commit to perl 5.21](http://perl5.git.perl.org/perl.git/commitdiff/e9fa5a80) - CGI.pm is no longer in core
+	* So as of perl 5.22 (mid 2015) perl will no longer ship with CGI.pm
 * [CGI.pm needs new primary maintainer](http://www.nntp.perl.org/group/perl.perl5.porters/2014/02/msg212800.html) - Lincoln Stein
 	* Which is [me](https://metacpan.org/release/CGI)